aws-samples/amazon-managed-service-for-apache-flink-examples/.github/PULL_REQUEST_TEMPLATE.md

 Please test your changes both running locally, in the IDE, and in Managed Service for Apache Flink.
 All examples must run in both environment without code changes.

-Describe how you tested your application.
+Describe how you tested your application, show the output of the running application with screenshots.

 ## Significant changes

 *(Please check any boxes [x] if the answer is "yes".
-You can first publish the PR and check them afterwards, for convenience.)*
+You can first publish the PR and check them afterward, for convenience.)*

 - [ ] Completely new example
 - [ ] Updated an existing example to newer Flink version or dependencies versions